 This week's Failsume mistake is called "Are you a Hard worker or a smart one?" and it's associated with Sade's "Smooth Operator."
 The smooth operators have streamlined their operation to maximize productivity.

 A Failsume is a list of all my failures and mistakes throughout my career.
 The purpose of sharing this information is for you to learn what to avoid when faced with the same situations.

 I have never had a problem with working hard.

 I am a hard worker.
 I love to work because I love to be able to accomplish big things and I like putting my best foot forward.
-It took me a really long time to realize working hard didn't necessarily equate to working smart or to be honest, good work.
+It took me a really long time to realize working hard didn't necessarily equate to working smart or, to be honest, to doing good work.
 There was a difference between hard work and good work or work that was moving me forward.
-You can work really hard at things that aren't helping you progress and help your mission or your organization or your purpose, progress.
+You can work really hard at things that aren't helping you progress and help your mission.

 This may sound strange to some because they are not factory workers and their days are all unique.
 I understand.
 My days are incredibly eclectic, but when I took a hard look at some of the things I was doing, I realized there were some things that were pretty routine.